“How it works”

 Mike @Substack

-Please do consider subscribing to The Eyrie, gang; subscribers receive email notification whenever each new post goes live.
-All Eyrie articles are getatable (yes, that’s really a word—trust me!) for one and all to read and enjoy totally free of charge, regardless of subscription status.
+All subscribers receive email notification whenever each new post goes live, although CF management promises not to blow up your inbox with a bunch of junk mail.
+Latest Eyrie offering is getatable (yes, that’s really a word—trust me!) for one and all to read and enjoy totally free of charge, regardless of subscriber status.
 However, a paid sub is required to unlock commenting privileges—an almighty incentive to kick loose and chip in if ever there was one.
-Thanks!
+Thanks, everybody!

 Recent Comments